Sri Lankan cricket team in Pakistan in 1995–96

 The Sri Lanka national cricket team toured Pakistan from August to October 1995 and played a three-match Test series against the Pakistan national cricket team.
 Sri Lanka won the Test series 2–1.
 Sri Lanka were captained by Arjuna Ranatunga and Pakistan by Rameez Raja.
-In addition, the teams played a three-match Limited Overs International (LOI) series which Sri Lanka won 2–1.
+In addition, the teams played a three-match One Day International (ODI) series, which Sri Lanka won 2–1.
 Sri Lanka won both series having lost the first match in each.